-One of the Tasker functions that isn’t often talked about is the ability to do Maths in Tasker.
-‘Do Maths‘ box in Variable Set action turns Tasker into a little Einstein.
+One of the Tasker functions that aren’t often talked about is the ability to do Maths in Tasker.
+‘Do Maths‘ box in Variable Set action turns Tasker into a little Einstein or Alan Turing (because I hang around Manchester too much).
 This write-up aims to shed some light, and go beyond the basic mathematics, should you ever need it.

 Maths in Tasker